jschneier/django-storages/docs/backends/amazon-S3.rst

 Usage
 *****

-There are two backends for interacting with Amazon's S3, one based on boto3 and an older one based on boto.
-It is highly recommended that all new projects (at least) use the boto3 backend since it has many bug fixes and performance improvements over boto and is the future; boto is lightly maintained if at all.
-The boto3 based backend will continue to be maintained for the foreseeable future.
+There is only one supported backend for interacting with Amazon's S3, ``S3Boto3Storage``, based on the boto3 library.
+The backend based on the boto library has now been officially deprecated and is due to be removed shortly.

+All current users of the legacy ``S3BotoStorage`` backend are encouraged to migrate to the ``S3Boto3Storage`` backend by following the :ref:`migration instructions <migrating-boto-to-boto3>`.

 For historical completeness an extreme legacy backend was removed in version 1.2

-If using the boto backend on a new project (not recommended) it is recommended that you configure it to also use `AWS Signature Version 4`_.
-This can be done by adding ``S3_USE_SIGV4 = True`` to your settings and setting the ``AWS_S3_HOST`` configuration option.
-For regions created after January 2014 this is your only option if you insist on using the boto backend.

 Settings
 --------